shivam4july/JavaSwagger/README.md

 where package:io.swagger.sample.controllers
 and  java file:SampleController

-Now if you go to this specific package in your eclipse inside "SampleController.java"
+Now if you go to this specific package in your eclipse.
+It is having "SampleController.java"

 ***SampleController.java***
 ```